l33tn00b/openvpn_certgen/README.md

 # openvpn_certgen
 Setting up the CA and one client.
-We're running an older version of easy-rsa, so revoking certificates needs to be done using the old syntax, see: https://github.com/OpenVPN/easy-rsa/blob/master/doc/EasyRSA-Renew-and-Revoke.md
+We used to run an older version of easy-rsa, so revoking certificates needed to be done using the old syntax, see: https://github.com/OpenVPN/easy-rsa/blob/master/doc/EasyRSA-Renew-and-Revoke.md
+Now, we're on a later version (>3.2).

 # Basic setup
 Editing pki/vars: e.g. for setting certificate expiry dates.